 According to 20 U.S.C.
-6399, a "migratory child" means a child who is, or whose parent or spouse is, a migratory agricultural worker, including a migratory dairy worker, or a migratory fisher, and who, in the preceding 36 months, in order to obtain or accompany such a parent or spouse, in order to obtain temporary or seasonal employment in agricultural or fishing work:
+6399, a "migratory child" means a child who is, or whose parent or spouse is, a migratory agricultural worker, including a migratory dairy worker, or a migratory fisher, and who, in the preceding 36 months, in order to obtain or accompany such a parent or spouse, in order to obtain temporary or seasonal employment in agricultural or fishing work has moved from one residence to another residence and:

 - 1. Has moved from one school district to another; - 2.
 In a state that is comprised of a single school district, has moved from one administrative area to another within such district; or - 3.
-Resides in a school district of more than 15,000 square miles and migrates a distance of 20 miles or more to a temporary residence to engage in a fishing activity.
+Resides in a school district of more than 15,000 square miles has moved a distance of 20 miles or more to a temporary residence.